Court Proceedings in Orange County

 When serious disputes exist between parties, civil litigation court proceedings are often the only way they can be resolved.
 In some cases, even if a legal dispute does not exist, a matter must be addressed in court before a judge in order to gain the legal authority to do what is needed.

 If you must appear in court, you can place yourself at an advantage by acquiring skilled and persuasive legal representation—especially if your lawyer is highly knowledgeable in the area of law at issue and knows the judges, attorneys and court personnel in the area and is familiar with local procedures.
-Be sure to contact an estate planning attorney in Newport Beach who can prepare you for what to expect and advocate on your behalf in the courtroom.
+Be sure to contact an estate planning attorney in Orange County who can prepare you for what to expect and advocate on your behalf in the courtroom.

 Why Work with P. Arnsen Blakely?

 At P. Arnsen Blakely, we have represented clients in court proceedings throughout Orange County since 1971.
 As an estate planning law firm with more than 40 years of experience, we provide vigorous advocacy to our clients in probate litigation,

 guardianship matters.
 When clients work with us, we consult with them to learn the unique aspects of their case.

 We diligently investigate matters so our legal team can provide the best possible defense of our clients' interests.
 Every case is unique, and we do not take a cookie-cutter approach: we develop a unique strategy for every client we represent.
 Our familiarity with local court procedures and members of the legal community gives us a decided edge as we seek the best possible resolution of clients' cases.
 Call now to discuss your case in free initial consultation!